 - Distracted Driving: Anything that takes a driver’s attention away from the road can be a distraction, such as texting, operating a navigational system, or talking to passengers in the vehicle.
-According to the National Highway Traffic Safety Administration (NHTSA), nine percent of all fatal crashes in 2016 involved distraction.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed 2,841 lives in 2018 alone.

 - Drowsy Driving: According to the Centers for Disease Control and Prevention (CDC), drowsy driving is an epidemic in the U.S. Whether due to inadequate sleep, medication, or sleep disorders, driving while fatigued can be just as dangerous as drunk driving.

 - Drugged Driving: Drugs, whether illicit, prescribed or over the counter, can affect driving ability.
 The increase in drugged driving accidents prompted the NHTSA to launch the “If You Feel Different, You Drive Different” campaign in 2018.